“I don’t want them to parade me through the streets.” – Pat Tillman

-While the US government was actively working to conceal the fact that Pat’s death came at the hands of friendly fire, it was Marie and the Tillman family (notably the unwavering efforts of Pat’s mother Mary and brother Kevin) who grabbed shovels and pickaxes and started digging.
+While the US government was actively working to conceal the fact that Pat’s death came at the hands of friendly fire, it was Marie and the Tillman family (such as the unwavering efforts of Pat’s mother Dannie, father Patrick and brother Kevin) who grabbed shovels and pickaxes and started digging.

 Thanks to their determination, eventually the United States of America was forced to reveal Pat’s death wasn’t of the kind you might see in a Hollywood war movie starring a man nicknamed The Duke.
 It was messy and complex and tragic.

 I’m certain Marie carries a lot more of Pat today than just his last name.
 Yet, in the 13 years since Pat’s death, Marie has found hope in unimaginable grief.
 She has remarried and become a mother.
 She has founded her own business and is the president of The Pat Tillman Foundation, which offers scholarships to veterans and their families.